mattes337/MoRAG/tasks/26-audio-markdown-conversion.md

-# Task 26: Audio/Voice to Markdown Conversion with Speaker Diarization
+# Task 26: Enhanced Audio/Voice to Markdown Conversion with Speaker Diarization

+## Status: FRAMEWORK READY ✅
+**Note**: The universal document conversion framework (Task 24) has been implemented with basic audio conversion.
+This task focuses on adding advanced features like speaker diarization and topic segmentation.

 ## Objective
-Implement comprehensive audio-to-markdown conversion with speech-to-text, speaker diarization, topic segmentation, and structured markdown output with timestamps and confidence scores.
+Enhance the existing audio converter in the universal document conversion framework with speaker diarization, topic segmentation, enhanced transcription quality, and advanced structured markdown output.

 ## Research Phase